INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 In the meantime, I keep browsing… AND buying all the Japanese homeware accessories to placate my dreams.

-Japanese home furniture is simple and wholesome, with a natural aesthetic and sleek design, erring on the side of minimalism.
+Japanese home furniture is simple and wholesome, with a natural aesthetic, muted colors, and sleek design, erring on the side of minimalism.

 When combined with traditional tatami mats and shoji screens, the traditional Japanese house or ryokan creates a mood of peacefulness.

-But anyone can bring a little of that sensibility into their home with a few select pieces of Japanese furniture.
+But anyone can bring a little of that sensibility into their home and garden with a few select pieces of Japanese furniture.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.